 - Assemble the lasagna in a dish that can be frozen.
 Most glass and ceramic dishes are good for freezing.

-- If you want to freeze the lasagna after it has been baked, let it cool to room temperature.
+- If you want to freeze the lasagna after it has been baked, let it cool to room temperature first.
 The texture can get weird if you freeze it right out of the oven.

 - Make sure you cover the lasagna with an airtight wrap and don’t leave any gaps.
 This helps prevent your lasagna from drying out or getting freezer burn.